Discover Effective Supplements for Shingles Relief

 Supplements for Shingles

-While there is no cure for the virus, there are supplements for shingles that may help decrease the discomfort associated with its symptoms and speed up the healing process.
+While there is no cure for the virus, there are supplements for shingles that may help alleviate symptoms and speed up the healing process.

 Vitamin B12 Methylcobalamin Supplement 1000 mcg

-Cooper Complete B12 Methylcobalamin Supplement contains the most active, absorbable form of vitamin B12 as it does not require conversion in the body.
-(Note: This product was previously offered in a liquid form.)
+Cooper Complete B12 Methylcobalamin Supplement contains the most active, absorbable form of vitamin B12 as it does not require conversion in the body. †

 $19.98 Add to cart

-The pain and itching associated with shingles is thought to be due to nerve damage.
-Vitamin B12 is a neurotropic agent which contributes to the treatment of nerve damage and is effective in treating neuropathic pain.
-It basically protects and calms the nervous system.
+The pain and itching associated with shingles are thought to be due to nerve damage.
+Vitamin B12 is a neurotropic nutrient that supports nerve health and may help ease neuropathic discomfort†.
+It basically protects and calms the nervous system†.

 In a study of patients suffering from herpetic pain and/or itching, those experiencing pain were shown to have deficiencies of vitamin B12.
 Make sure you’re not at risk of vitamin B12 deficiency by becoming familiar with its warning signs.

-Because low blood levels of vitamin C are associated with increased risk of PHN, shingles patients should make sure to maintain healthy levels of vitamin C through foods rich in vitamin C, including citrus fruits, peppers, broccoli and potatoes, or through supplementation.
+Because low blood levels of vitamin C are associated with an increased risk of PHN, patients with shingles should ensure they maintain healthy levels of vitamin C through foods rich in vitamin C, such as citrus fruits, peppers, broccoli, and potatoes, or through supplementation†.

 Zinc Supplement 25 mg